OpenKeychain

 OpenKeychain is a free and open-source mobile app for the Android operating system that provides strong, user-based encryption which is compatible with the OpenPGP standard.
 This allows users to encrypt, decrypt, sign, and verify signatures for text, emails, and files.
 The app allows the user to store the public keys of other users with whom they interact, and to encrypt files such that only a specified user can decrypt them.
 In the same manner, if a file is received from another user and its public keys are saved, the receiver can verify the authenticity of that file and decrypt it if necessary.
-As of August 2021, it is no longer actively developed.

 K-9 Mail Support

 Together with K-9 Mail, it supports end-to-end encrypted emails via the OpenPGP INLINE and PGP/MIME formats.
 The developers of OpenKeychain and K-9 Mail are trying to change the way user interfaces for email encryption are designed.
 They propose to remove the ability to create encrypted-only emails and hide the case of signed-only emails.
 Instead, they focus on end-to-end security that provides confidentiality and authenticity by always encrypting and signing emails together.